-They are also quite difficult to use – not only in knowing how to shave with a straight razor – but also learning how to sharpen a straight razor.
+They are also quite difficult to use – not only in knowing how to shave with a single edge straight razor when so many of us are used to multi-blade cartridge razors – but also learning how to sharpen a straight razor.
+The straight edge razor has quite a fearsome reputation, hence its unfortunate other name of “cut throat” razor.

 The Best Straight Razor

-Based in Solingen, Germany, an area renowned for its steel technology, Dovo are legendary in their manufacture of razors.
-They are the parent company by the renowned Merkur safety razors that are some of the best safety razors in the world.
+Based in Solingen, Germany, an area renowned for its steel technology, Dovo are one of the best manufacturers of razors in the world.
+They are the parent company by the renowned Merkur that produce some of the best safety razors in the world, but the carbon steel blade of a Dovo straight edge razor is perhaps the best route to a perfect close shave.
+They are also relatively easy to use and arrive with the blade factory-sharpened, though not necessarily fully shave-ready.

 Meanwhile the beautiful design, great shave and strop experience and the reliable quality control mean you are sure to be impressed with your investment.

 The Art of Shaving is often criticized by wet shavers for selling out to Proctor and Gamble and forming a more artisanal advertising path for Gillette multi-blade razors.
-However, their straight razors are second to none.
+Razors straight away feel much more commercial with this brand stamped on the blade.
+However, their best straight razors are second to none.

 That’s because Art of Shaving straight razors are made by Thiers Issard, the most popular being a staight razor with a stainless steel handle that gives it a lot of extra weight.
 We cover more about Thiers Issard next, but the availability and great brand reputation of Art of Shaving makes this collaboration a sure winner.